 Leaders like Rani Hublou at OneLogin, Stephanie Leffler at CrowdSource, Shahed Islam at SJ Innovations and Mike Masterson at Compuware use Workboard to improve the efficiency with which they communicate goals and priorities, actions, status and feedback.
 Hublou, One Login’s CMO, says, “Workboard increases my leadership capacity.
 I can manage a larger team and have more strategic impact.”
 Leffler, CEO at CrowdSource, agrees: “I can manage where my time goes, which is critical and hard to do.
 I use Workboard to manage my own priorities and to do list as well as keep the team aligned with our strategic goals.”
 Shahed Islam’s team has cut email volume by 80% and touts much higher productivity and far less stress – the hallmarks of great execution and engagement.

 Workboard connects team goals to individuals’ action item lists, enables transparency and collaboration across the team, automates status reporting and provides scorecards on collective action items.
 Feedback is easy to give instantly and better to receive with badges including trophies, thumbs up and missed bullseyes.
-Workboard is a free app and available for download at www.workboard.com for managers looking for a boost in their leadership capacity.
+Workboard is available for download at www.workboard.com for managers looking for a boost in their leadership capacity.